Who wins the Paolo Banchero vs. Jayson Tatum matchup in tonight's game?

 Jayson Tatum & the Celtics

+- Jayson Tatum's numbers for the season are 27.5 points, 4.2 assists and 8.8 boards per contest.

-- The Celtics' +194 scoring differential (outscoring opponents by 8.4 points per game) is a result of scoring 117.3 points per game (seventh in the NBA) while allowing 108.9 per contest (third in the league).
+- The Celtics' +211 scoring differential (outscoring opponents by 8.8 points per game) is a result of scoring 117.8 points per game (seventh in the NBA) while allowing 109 per outing (third in the league).

-- Boston wins the rebound battle by 4.0 boards on average.
-It records 46.7 rebounds per game, which ranks third in the league, while its opponents pull down 42.7 per outing.
+- Boston is fourth in the NBA at 46.1 rebounds per game.
+That's 3.3 more than the 42.8 its opponents average.

-- The Celtics connect on 15.6 three-pointers per game (second-most in the league) while shooting 36.6% from beyond the arc (15th in the NBA).
-They are making 1.9 more threes per contest than their opponents, who drain 13.7 per game while shooting 36.6%.
+- The Celtics make 15.7 three-pointers per game (second-most in the league), two more than their opponents (13.7).

-- Boston has had more turnovers than its opponents this season, committing 13.1 per game (13th in NBA play) while forcing 11.7 (29th in the league).
+- Boston has committed 13 turnovers per game (12th in NBA play) while forcing 12 (26th in the league).

 Sportsbook Promo Codes